-- Time stamp format 0: ......No time stamp.
+- Time stamp format 0:No time stamp. - Time stamp format 3: [Hours:Minutes:Seconds].

 Printer/Spreadsheet Format

 Code 8 also allows the time stamp format the selection of a print or spreadsheet style output.
 The print style output is designed for printers with a narrow roll of paper.
 Parameters are printed down the page with each parameter on a new line using a carriage return and line feed.
 The spreadsheet style output is designed for inputting data directly into a computer.
 Each sample is printed on a single line with a tab delimiter placed between parameters.